Ust-Ilimsk Hydroelectric Power Station

-The Ust-Ilimsk Hydroelectric Power Station (Ust-Ilimsk HPS) is a concrete gravity dam on the Angara River and adjacent hydroelectric power station.
+The Ust-Ilimsk Hydroelectric Power Station (Ust-Ilimsk HPS) is a concrete gravity dam on the Angara River with an adjacent hydroelectric power station.
 It is located near Ust-Ilimsk, Irkutsk Oblast in Russia and is the third dam on the Angara cascades.
 Construction of the dam began in 1963, its reservoir began to fill in 1974, and the power plant was commissioned in 1980.

 History

 Background

 Between 1951 and 1955, construction of the Ust-Ilimsk HPS was designated as a priority and in September 1960, the State Commission determined the most suitable spot for the dam.
 It would be constructed on the Angara River, 20 km below the mouth of the Ilim River.
 Gidroproekt All-Union Design and Exploratory Institute produced the design of the HPS and on June 8, 1962, the Central Committee of the CPSU and Ministerial Council of the USSR determined the schedule of construction and the project's scope.